yupferris/fuse-example-using-parse/README.md

 # Using Parse with Fuse Example
 Example project to accompany the "[Using Parse with Fuse](https://youtu.be/Th0V2p7EmXw)" Fuse tutorial video.
 This is a super simple app using [Parse](https://www.parse.com) as a backend service, where anyone can simply post text, and anyone else can see that text.
 All relevant code is in the `MainView.ux` file.

-Note: This example has also been ported to use [Syncano](https://www.syncano.io/) in [@bolav](https://github.com/bolav)'s fork: https://github.com/bolav/fuse-example-using-syncano !
+Note: This example has also been ported to use [Syncano](https://www.syncano.io/) in [@bolav](https://github.com/bolav)'s fork: https://github.com/bolav/fuse-example-using-syncano , and there's also a version running on [back4app](https://github.com/tim-hub/fuse-example-using-back4app-parse) ported by [@tim-hub](https://github.com/tim-hub) !

 ## Setup
 _NOTE: this is covered in the tutorial video._